Harvard PhD Program in Health Policy

 Faculty advisors in our program are determined after admission to the program and we do not admit students to sit in a particular "lab" or to work with a specific faculty member.
 Collaborations between faculty and students develop during the first two years of study based on mutual areas of interest.
 Where can you find us?
 While many Decision Sciences faculty, research scientists, and students sit in the Center for Health Decision Science at the Harvard T.H, Chan School of Public Health, decision scientists can be found across the University including at the Harvard Kennedy School, Massachusetts General Hospital (e.g. Health Decision Sciences Center, Institute for Technology Assessment), the Department of Population Medicine, the School of Dental Medicine, and many of Harvard Medical School's other affiliate hospitals.
 Finally, students in our concentration are not limited to working with Decision Sciences faculty for their dissertations or as a research assistant.

-If you still have questions about who at Harvard does research on a particular topic and where they are based after reviewing the aforementioned links, please contact me via email.
+Harvard has over 12,000 faculty across its schools and affiliated teaching hospitals.
+If you still have questions about who at Harvard does research on a particular topic and where they are based after reviewing the aforementioned links (especially if you're looking for Decision Sciences faculty), please contact me via email.
+Please do not send a request to connect via LinkedIn for this purpose.

 Other graduate programs